a business or association usually formed to manufacture or supply products or services for profit

 Shares of a company that do not guarantee a dividend and have more risk and volatility than preferred shares.
 Common stock holders have the benefit of providing shareholders with the right to vote for the board of directors as well as on issues that come before the board at the annual meeting of shareholders.

-Part of a company’s profits (earnings) that it pays as money to stockholders.
+Part of a company's profits that it pays as money to stockholders

 The amount of money that remains after subtracting the company’s expenses from its revenue.

 Shares of ownership of a company in which the shareholder is guaranteed a dividend if one is declared and whose shares are usually not as volatile as common stock.
 Preferred stock holders do not have voting rights in company elections and decisions.

 Private Company: A company that is owned by a person, family, or small group of investors that does not sell shares of stock in the company to the public.

 Someone who risks funds by purchasing financial products with the hope the investments will increase in value over time.